 The imbalance of this Chakra can result in problems related to sexuality and reproductivity.
 Thus, it’s essential to keep this Chakra healthy and active.

-The glands that are connected to this Chakra are mainly the female reproductive organs, the lymphatic system, the large intestine, pelvis, and bladder.
+The glands that connect to this Chakra are mainly the female reproductive organs, the lymphatic system, the large intestine, pelvis, and bladder.
 Also, the sense of taste is dependent on this vortex.

 3. The Manipura or the Solar Plexus Chakra – Yellow Color

 If you are experiencing tremendous success in both your personal and professional lives, it could be due to Solar Plexus or the Manipura Chakra’s normal functioning.